kebaldwi/DNAC-TEMPLATES/LABS/LAB-1-Wired-Automation/module3-dayn.md

       ![json](./images/DNAC-ProvisionScheduled-2.png?raw=true "Import JSON")

-   7. You can monitore the deployment on the Inventory page.
+   7. You can monitor the deployment on the Inventory page.
 Return to the Inventory via the menu, and change to the **Provisioning** Focus as shown.

       ![json](./images/DNAC-InventoryProvision.png?raw=true "Import JSON")

 At this point, we have onboarded a device and successfully pushed configuration via Onboarding and DayN Templates.
-Our DayN automation used a combination of both a **Composite** and **Regular** templates.
+Our DayN automation for the Greenfield device used a **Composite** template composed of **Regular** templates.
 Take some time and review the templates and logic used.

 > **Note:** If you populate the UI with settings, those parameters should **NOT** be in your templates as they will **conflict**, and the deployment through provisioning will fail.
 While it is easy to populate these settings, it is best to test with a switch to see what configuration is pushed.